STEM @ Home

 Modeling Erosion – Erosion is a problem for many people, from yards washing away to roads being undermined by eroding slopes.
 Controlling erosion is an important step for engineers and home owners alike, and in this activity, we’ll see how some of those measures at work.

-We are also producing nature walk videos with things to find during your trips outside.
+We produced nature walk videos with things to find during your trips outside.
 Check out these short videos as easy prompts of things to watch out for during your walks.